Planning a home appraisal? Discover how long the appraisal process takes and get insights for a smooth experience. Truehold answers your questions.

 First, they’ll pull together the photos and measurements taken on-site visit, along with an explanation of how those measurements and square footage were calculated.
 Afterward, they’ll begin compiling a report and analysis with the following components.

-By identifying comparable sales in your area, appraisers can gauge the value of a home amid the competition.
-They’ll look for recent sales that match:
+By identifying comparable sales in your area, appraisers can gauge the fair market value of a home amid the competition.
+They'll look for recent sales that match

 To fine-tune their market comparison, they’ll consider how your property may be set apart from each comparable sale.
 These distinctions could include: